Roundup · Updated: August 2026

 What are AI lead generation tools?

-AI lead generation tools are software that uses machine learning to help you find, qualify, or reach potential customers with less manual work.
-The label covers very different jobs: AI contact databases score records and write first-touch emails, AI enrichment tools run research agents to fill in missing data, AI cold email tools warm up inboxes and categorize replies, website visitor ID tools match anonymous traffic to a real person, autonomous AI SDRs run the whole outbound loop, and AI buying-intent monitors surface people publicly asking for what you sell.
+AI lead generation tools are software that uses machine learning to help you find, enrich, reach, or qualify potential customers with less manual work.
+The label covers genuinely different jobs.
+AI data and enrichment tools (Apollo, Clay, ZoomInfo, Cognism) score records and fill in missing facts.
+AI outbound sending tools (Instantly, Smartlead) warm up inboxes and triage replies, while autonomous AI SDRs (AiSDR, 11x) run the whole outbound loop, sourcing, personalizing, and sending, themselves.
+AI buying-intent monitors (EaseClaw) surface people publicly asking for what you sell.
 Because these do different things, no single tool does all of it well.
 Pick by the job you actually need done.

 What is the best AI lead gen tool for founders on a budget?

 Founders usually want two things: low cost and a fast path to a real conversation.
-Apollo has a free tier and cheap per-seat pricing for a database plus AI outreach.
-RB2B is free at the entry level for person-level US visitor ID.
-If your buyers gather in public communities, a buying-intent monitor like EaseClaw (my product) starts at a $9 seven-day trial, surfaces people already asking for what you sell, and drafts a reply you send yourself, which suits a founder doing sales personally.
-I would hold off on heavier tooling like Clay or an autonomous AI SDR until you have a repeatable motion worth automating.
+Apollo has a free forever tier and cheap per-seat pricing for a database plus AI outreach.
+Clay's free tier (500 actions and 100 credits a month) is enough to test enrichment before paying.
+If your buyers gather in public communities, a buying-intent monitor like EaseClaw (my product) has a free plan with no card, plus a 7-day free trial on every paid tier.
+I would hold off on ZoomInfo, Cognism, or an autonomous AI SDR like 11x until you have a repeatable motion worth an enterprise contract.
 Start cheap, talk to buyers, then add tooling.

 Does EaseClaw replace a cold email tool?